 Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); blurred vision; dry mouth; fainting; fast or irregular heartbeat; flushing; heavy sweating; pale skin; restlessness; severe or persistent dizziness or headache; severe or persistent nausea or vomiting; severe skin irritation; unusual tiredness or weakness.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 If OVERDOSE is suspected:

-Store Nitro-Dur patch at room temperature, between 59 and 86 degrees F (15 and 30 degrees C).
+Store Nitro-Dur patch at room temperature.
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Keep Nitro-Dur patch out of the reach of children and away from pets.

 - If you have any questions about Nitro-Dur patch, please talk with your doctor, pharmacist, or other health care provider.